Cloud Ready Solutions

 The cloud storage model adds another variable.
 Acronis cloud storage is priced per GB.
 For organisations with large mailboxes, extensive SharePoint libraries, or long retention requirements, the storage cost can exceed the per-user licence cost.

-At 500 users, the annual difference is roughly $13,560 before Acronis storage costs are factored in.
+Note that Acronis prices in USD while Keepit bills in AUD — removing currency conversion risk for Australian organisations.
+Even at the top of Keepit's range (AUD $4.47), the all-inclusive price sits below Acronis once storage and add-on packs are factored in.
 After storage, the gap widens.
 For MSPs managing thousands of seats across multiple tenants, the pricing delta is significant.

 Acronis does offer more functionality for that higher price.
 If you genuinely use the EDR, email security, and DLP features, the converged pricing may represent value.
 If you only need backup, you are paying for security capabilities you are not using.